boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 # Deployment Incentives {#sec-inc}

+## Networks

+There are a set of tradeoffs for networks to deploy NRLP discovery:

+*	Cost vs. benefit
+*	Impact on operations vs incentive to deploy
+*	Enhanced experience vs. impacts on nominal mode

+The procedure defined in the document provides a mechanism to assist networks managing the load at the source and, thus, contribute to better handle network overloads and optimize the use of resources under non nominal conditions.
+The mechanism allows also to enhance the quality of experience at the LAN by providing a simple tool to communicate local policies to hosts.
+A minimal change is required to that aim.

+Networks that throttle bandwidth for reasons that are not compliant with local jurisdictions, not communicated to customers, etc. are unlikely to share NRLP signals.
+If these signals are shared, it is unlikely that they will mirror the actual network configuration (e.g., application-specific policies).

+## Applications

 Some applications support some forms of bandwidth measurements (e.g., {{app-measurement}}) which feed how the content is accessed to using ABR.
 Complementing or replacing these measurements with explicit signals depends upon: